sahlaysta/common/README.md

 # common
-A Java general purpose library.
-Work in progress.
+A Java general purpose library full of my ideas.